BenFash/DevFools-Project/README.md

 ### Media

 - The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site
+- The images used for the gallery page were taken from [Wales Online](https://www.walesonline.co.uk/lifestyle/29-places-wales-look-fairytale-9330638)

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!